Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Active/README.md

 ...
 ```
 Key Findings:
-- The target is Likely a Windows Active Directory Domain Controller based on the exposed services; Kerberos (88), LDAP (389) and DNS (53)
+- The target is likely a Windows Active Directory Domain Controller based on the exposed services; Kerberos (88), LDAP (389) and DNS (53)
 - Port 135 - RPC is open
 - Port 445 - SMB is open